Crossroads Film Series:

 In this documentary, four friends travel to Guatemala to experience what it is like to spend no more than $1 per day for eight weeks.
 This life changing journey shows the audience the challenges faced by so many people just to survive, while also the generosity they encounter along the way.
 They battle hunger, parasites, and almost daily rain storms in their attempts to better understand how global poverty impacts the lives of so many.

-The post film discussion will focus on the global impacts of poverty and how the effects are felt right here in New Hampshire.
+The post film discussion, lead by UNH Professor Dr. Mary Malone, will focus on the global impacts of poverty and how the effects are felt right here in New Hampshire.
 Conversations on big solutions and local actions that can make a difference will close out the discussions.

 About the Film